Data Science - MSc - Video

 A major challenge for companies is attracting and retaining the right talent—not only data scientists but business translators who combine data savvy with industry and functional expertise.
 The science of extracting information from data continues to increase in importance in various disciplines in which the large volume and complexity of the data imposes unprecedented challenges to the data analysis approaches traditionally employed in these disciplines.
 This course enables graduates to embark on a professional career in the general area of data science with the high level data analytics skills needed to contribute to this rapidly changing marketplace.

 This is a two-years+ part-time programme, with the taught modules delivered across the first two semesters during each of the first two years.
 Three taught modules are normally completed in each of the first two years.
-The project is then normally completed in the third year, but may be 'fast-tracked' in year 2 (if desired).
+Each lecture will be hosted at the Magee campus with a live feed to the Jordanstown campus.
+A lab facilitator will be available each week to assist students on a one-to-one basis.
+The project is normally completed in the third year, but may be 'fast-tracked' in year 2 (if desired).

 - September 2019